 It is a life-threatening complication of pregnancy that is generally considered a variant of preeclampsia.

-This syndrome is usually related to preeclampsia .
-About 10% to 20% of women who have severe preeclampsia develop HELLP.
+This syndrome is usually related to preeclampsia.
+About 10% to 20% of women with severe preeclampsia develop HELLP.
 In most cases, this occurs before 35 weeks of pregnancy, although it can also develop immediately after delivery.

-It often occurs without warning and can be difficult to recognize.
-It can occur without the signs of preeclampsia (which are usually a large increase in blood pressure and protein in the urine)
+It often occurs without warning and can be challenging to recognize.
+It can occur without the signs of preeclampsia (which are usually a significant increase in blood pressure and protein in the urine)

 Pregnant women who develop HELLP syndrome reported experiencing one or more of these symptoms: